algernon/dh-exec/README.md

 * Expanding variables in various [debhelper][1] files (either from the environment, or variables known to dpkg-architecture - including multi-arch ones)
+* An extension to dh_install, that supports renaming files during the copy process, using an extended syntax.

  [1]: http://kitenet.net/~joey/code/debhelper/